-- Database performance extremely benefits from high throughput which HDDs can't provide
+- database performance extremely benefits from high throughput which HDDs can't provide

 - SSDs have more predictable performance and can handle more concurrent requests

-- Due to the HDD seek time, HDDs only support 5% of the reads per second of SSDs
+- due to the HDD seek time, HDDs only support 5% of the reads per second of SSDs

-- The cost savings from using slow hard disks are minimal
+- the cost savings from using slow hard disks are minimal

 Switching to SSDs makes a big difference, especially for write operations and when the read cache is not big enough or can't be used.

-Benchmarks prove that even 8-year-old standard desktop CPUs are often many times faster.
-If you've tried everything else, then only moving your instance to a more powerful server may help.
+Last but not least, performance can be limited by your server CPU.
+If you've tried everything else, then only moving your instance to a more powerful device or cloud server may help.

 If your server runs out of memory, the index is frequently locked, or other system resources are running low:

 - Try reducing the number of workers by setting